paigautam/CVPR21_FastSinkhornFilters/README.md

 ## Comments

-- The script eg1_cat_wolf.m shows how to use the above function (to reproduce the Fig.2 in our paper).
+- The script demo.m runs the sinkhorn filter with 2 experiments
-- The script eg2_self_symmetry.m shows how to compute self-symmetric maps for human shapes.
+  - this